Sexual Offenses (Harassment)

 The Barry University Center for Counseling and Psychological Services can provide assistance with seeking help for the survivor.
 For more information, please visit Landon Student Union, Suite 105 or call (305) 899-3950.

 Every semester, the Division of Student Affairs conducts educational programs for the Barry community to help better educate all on sexual assault prevention and victim services.
-For more information, please contact the Student Health Center at (305) 899-3750 or the Office of the Dean of Students at (305) 899-4926.
+For more information, please contact the Student Health Services at (305) 899-3750 or the Office of the Dean of Students at (305) 899-4926.